A Complete Guidelines Explaining Goods and Services Tax

 - Various cesses and surcharges

-- In place of these Central taxes, CGST will be levied on the service and goods
+- In place of these central taxes, CGST is levied on services and goods

 -